McDonald’s wants its new summer drinks to appear in social feeds before customers take their first sip.

 The second phase of the campaign launches in June with local creators helping push the drinks into regional conversations before a larger celebrity partnership arrives later in the summer.

-Creator-led partnerships are becoming the norm these days because they enable brands to drive attention and trial.
+Creator-led partnerships are becoming standard practice as brands look for more effective ways to drive attention and product trial.

 @doritos ISHOWSPEED 🤝 DORITOS x RUFFLES CHEDDAR & SOUR CREAM @IShowSpeed ♬ original sound - Doritos